Keeping up with the Colombians

 The whole hike took us about 5.5 hours, and as you can imagine, when we finally got back to a Willy and into Salento, we. were. famished.
 So, seeing as though Salento is known for their trout, I rewarded myself with a trout dinner that only cost $7.25.

-The next day, we headed back to Pereira.
-We were meant to go to the airport there, called Armenia, which is the actual name of the airport in Colombia!
-(Fairly confusing and potentially disastrous when searching SkyScanner for flights).
+The next day, we headed back to Pereira, ultimately to an airport there called Armenia, which is the actual name of the airport in Colombia.
+Fairly confusing and potentially disastrous when searching SkyScanner for flights.
+Also, nothing like the country.

 Gorgeous town square.

-When we got to Armenia — the one in Colombia — we got on a bus and then on another bus, past Pereira to some hot springs we had heard about where we then hopped on another Willy, and the scenery became STUNNING.
+When we got to Armenia — the one in Colombia — we got on a bus and then on another bus, and then a Willy, to some hot springs, where the scenery was STUNNING.
 We got to the natural hot springs (there were two options, but we sprung [hehe, get it?] to go to the farther one in San Vincente, which was incredible

-Along with the hot springs, there were waterfalls, and a literal hot river.
+Along with the aforementioned hot springs, there’s also waterfalls, and a literal hot river.

 Oh the places you’ll go in Colombia.